Getting Top Dollar When Selling Your Home in the Triangle

 Strategic Upgrades and Repairs

-Focus on improvements that offer the best return on investment:
+Focus your resources on strategic improvements that offer the best return on investment (ROI):

-- Replace worn carpeting or refinish hardwood floors
+• Replace worn carpeting or refinish hardwood floors to make the home feel fresh and new.

-- Address any obvious repair issues, such as leaky faucets or squeaky doors
+• Proactively address any obvious repair issues, such as leaky faucets, running toilets, or squeaky doors.

 Pre-Market Inspections